 11. The emergency number is 911.
 They speak English.

 14. Telephones, faxes, cellular phones, the Internet, as well as audiovisual equipment are always at hand.

 15. Most establishments work from Monday to Sunday and are open from 8:00 am to 5:00 pm.
 Some private places close at noon.
 Bars and other recreation businesses are open until late at night.
-Government offices open from 8:00 am to 4:00 pm.
+Government offices are open from 8:00 am to 4:00 pm.
 Banks open from 9:00 am to 4:00 pm.
 Some banks have offices that remain open until 6:00 pm or 7:00 pm.

-17. About electricity, there is 110 or 220 volts power all over the country.
-Check with the people in your place before connecting any electrical apparatus on to the line.
+17. About electricity, there is 110 or 220 volts of power all over the country.
+Check with the people in your place before connecting any electrical apparatus to the line.

 CURRENCY: The COLON is our official currency and the US $ is widely accepted also.
 The colon is Spanish for Columbus.
 Christopher Columbus “discovered” Costa Rica in 1502 on his third and final voyage to the new world.

 US Dollars are widely accepted throughout Costa Rica.
 Try to bring only bills in decent condition, not excessively torn or heavily marked as some places may not accept them if in bad condition.
 This is because false dollars are not as durable and deteriorated bills could be suspect for being false.
 Dollar bills do not have to be in “mint” condition, so don’t go out of your way to get new bills.